Capsicum & Chilli

-The damage often resembles the damage caused by misuse of herbicides and nutrient deficiency.
+The damage often resembles the damage caused by the misuse of herbicides and nutrient deficiency.
 Leaves curl, thicken and become brownish.
 Corky brown areas appear between the main veins on the underside.
 Blooms abort and young foliage is often deformed.
-Stunted growth and dieback of shoots can be observed when population density is high.
-Feeding damage of the mites causes a silvering of the fruits and the appearance of corky brown areas.
+Stunted growth and die back of shoots can be observed when population density is high.
+Feeding damage of the mites causes silvering of the fruits and the appearance of corky brown areas.

 Broad mites pierce young leaves and buds and suck up the sap that oozes from the wound.
 Their saliva contains plant-hormone-like substances that cause tissue deformations.
 The mites are very small and difficult to see without a hand lens.
-The adults are about 0.2 mm long and oval shaped.
-The colour varies between yellow and green.
+The adults are about 0.2 mm long and oval-shaped.
+The color varies between yellow and green.
 The adult females lay about five eggs per day either on the underside of leaves or in the depressions of fruits.
 The larvae hatch in two or three days.
-The spread of mites is very slow, unless they use an insect as a vector or get spread by wind.
-This species thrives in warm humid conditions as present in greenhouses.
+The spread of mites is very slow unless they use an insect as a vector or are spread by wind.
+This species thrives in warm humid conditions, e.g. in greenhouses.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Use chemicals only in case of high pest pressure.
 Mite pests are hard to control using chemical treatments due to the mite’s short life cycle that makes them likely to develop resistance.
 If miticides are really necessary, spray products containing abamectin, spiromesifen or pyridine.